 Be gentle with yourself—it’s okay to make mistakes as a parent.
 If you don’t like how you’re talking to your kids, remember to celebrate the fact that you are cultivating self-awareness and are willing to make positive changes.
 That’s huge!

 Improve How You Talk to Yourself (and Your Kids)

-Some days I wake up and for whatever reason, “stinkin’ thinkin’”—or negative self talk—seems to be the order of the day.
+Some days I wake up, and for whatever reason, “stinkin’ thinkin’”—or negative self-talk—seems to be the order of the day.
 It’s not by choice, and it’s certainly not what I want for myself.
 When we speak to ourselves harshly, this will often translate to how we talk to everyone around us.
 So what do we do?
-We need to first be aware of it, and secondly, improve the way we speak to ourselves.
+We need first to be aware of it, and secondly, improve the way we speak to ourselves.

-Then, first thing in the morning in front of the mirror, when I’m driving, or before I go to bed, I will play the recorder and repeat back what my own voice has said.
-(I leave recorded silence between mantras so there is space for me to repeat back what I heard myself say in the recording).
-If I’m having a hectic day, I can turn on my recorder and the act of saying positive things out loud really helps to re-wire my brain and reset my mood.
+Then, first thing in the morning, in front of the mirror, when I’m driving, or before I go to bed, I will play the recorder and repeat back what my own voice has said.
+(I leave recorded silence between mantras, so there is space for me to repeat back what I heard myself say in the recording).
+If I’m having a hectic day, I can turn on my recorder, and the act of saying positive things out loud really helps to re-wire my brain and reset my mood.

 I have seen the positive ripple effect firsthand.
 My daughters love it when I do this, particularly when we’re in the car.
 “You’re happy, Mom!” my older toddler will say gleefully as I turn on the recorder and speak.
-Their moods get lightened and we all feel better.
+Their moods get lightened, and we all feel better.